Pacific Unitarian Church

 Pacific Unitarian Church is a Unitarian Universalist congregation located in Rancho Palos Verdes, California.
 It is a member of the Unitarian Universalist Association of Congregations, within the Pacific Southwest District.
 PUC was recognized as one of four "Breakthrough Congregations" in 2008, reflected in a $75,000 donation to Community Church UU of New Orleans.
 Membership as of 2019 is around 180 with weekly attendance averaging over 90 adults and children.

-In the fall of 2015, Pacific Unitarian Church opened its own preschool, Pacific Sage Preschool.
-PSP is Reggio-inspired, focused on learning through play, projects and open exploration.
-The importance of developing relationships is central – between the child and other children, the teacher, the child's family and a rich and engaging environment.
-This reflects current early childhood education research, which shows that play and exploration are foundational during the preschool years.
-Self-knowledge and positive relationship-building skills are invaluable as children make their way through life.

 History

 Pacific Unitarian Church was conceived in February 1957, by a group from the Palos Verdes-South Bay area of greater Los Angeles, under the guidance of the Rev. Dr. Harry Andrew Shuder, a retired Unitarian minister.
 Dr. Shuder volunteered his services as part-time minister to the group.
 March 17, 1957, the Pacific Unitarian Church Society was born at 11 a.m. in Walteria Park Recreation Building in Torrance, California.
 With few exceptions, the church has held services weekly since that first St. Patrick's Day.
 The first session of church school was held on Easter Sunday, April 21, 1957.
 The word "Society" was soon dropped from the title, and PUC settled into ministering to Unitarians, Universalists, and other religious liberals in the South Bay area.
 Over its lifetime, PUC has met in four locations.
 Services moved from Walteria Park to the Torrance Seventh Day Adventist Church in May 1957 and continued at that location until 1961, with church school held on that premises and at nearby YWCA buildings.
 Pacific Unitarian Church registered as a nonprofit corporation in California on 29 January 1959.
 In 1961, PUC rented quarters at Miraleste School on the Palos Verdes Peninsula.
 Property upon which to build was purchased in Torrance, but sold when a more desirable site in Rancho Palos Verdes became available, where the facilities PUC occupies today were completed in 1965.
 The first service at the current site was an impromptu memorial to President John F. Kennedy, held outdoors overlooking the canyon and the Beach cities.
 The mortgage was paid off in July 1992.